rphansen91/elevatejs-blog/src/content/mongo-backed-graphql.md

 You can follow along by forking the [**mountains-api**](https://github.com/rphansen91/mountains-api).

-Here is the `Mountain` type that we will be using and augmenting today.

 ## Type Defs

+Define the `Mountain` type that we will be augmenting.

 ```js
 import gql from 'graphql-tag'